mattfazza/Synapse-Project-Builder/README.md

 # synapse-project-builder
-Simple tool to build a Synapse project from a configuration file
+Simple tool to create a Synapse project's folder structure from a configuration file

 # Running Tests
 ```bash